 CDD – Customer due diligence

-Customer due diligence means verifying the identity of customers and evaluating the risk they pose to the business relationship.
+Customer due diligence means verifying the identity of customers.
+Moreover it is evaluating the risk they pose to the business relationship.

 EDD – Enhanced due diligence

-A better form of CDD is called EDD, which is the process of ascertaining the risks of a customer or client to a company when the customer or client is highly suspicious.
-EDD is different from CDD since it requires additional checks and verifications on the customer.
+A better form of CDD is EDD.
+It is the process of ascertaining the risks of a customer or client to a company.
+Specifically when the customer or client is highly suspicious.
+Moreover EDD is different from CDD since it requires additional checks and verifications on the customer.

 SDD – Simplified due diligence

-If a customer poses a lower risk of money laundering or criminal activity, companies conduct a simplified form of CDD, called SDD.
+If a customer poses a lower risk of money laundering or criminal activity.
+Companies also conduct a simplified form of CDD, called SDD.

-Identity theft is the process used by criminals to obtain an individual’s personal and financial information without their permission to carry out unauthorized transactions or criminal activities.
+Identity theft is the process used by criminals to obtain an individual’s personal and financial information without their permission.
+It is done to carry out unauthorized transactions or criminal activities.

 The outcomes of criminal activities in terms of property or legal documents proving the title or interest in such property are called criminal proceeds.